SMosegaard/cds-lang/assignments/assignment-1/README.md

     - Calculates the relative frequency per 10,000 words of each POS
     - Counts the number of unique entities (persons, locations, organisations)
 - Saves individual dataframes for each subfolder in the ```out``` folder.
-- Visualizes the amount of entities and the relative frequency of word types across subfolders.
+- Visualizes the number of entities and the relative frequency of word types across subfolders.
 Saves the plots in the ```out``` folder.

 To better understand the code, each function in the script ```feature_extractor.py`` will include a brief descriptive text.

 ## Data

 In this repository, the linguistic features will be extracted from a series of essays.
 The dataset is a collection of English essays written by Swedish university students at the Uppsala University.
 The corpus consists of 1,489 essays with an average length of 820 words.
 The essays are written over three different terms, which is reflected by the name of the subfolder (a, b, and c).
 The essays encompass the period from 1999 to 2001.

 You can download the dataset [here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) and place it in the ```in``` folder of this repository.
 Remember to unzip the data before proceeding with the analysis.